facebookresearch/habitat-challenge/README.md

 1. **Pointnav**: Download the dataset for Gibson PointNav from [link](https://dl.fbaipublicfiles.com/habitat/data/datasets/pointnav/gibson/v2/pointnav_gibson_v2.zip) and place it in the folder `habitat-challenge/habitat-challenge-data/data/datasets/pointnav/gibson`.
 If placed correctly, you should have the train and val splits at `habitat-challenge/habitat-challenge-data/data/datasets/pointnav/gibson/v2/train/` and `habitat-challenge/habitat-challenge-data/data/datasets/pointnav/gibson/v2/val/` respectively.
 Place Gibson scenes downloaded in step-4 of local-evaluation under the `habitat-challenge/habitat-challenge-data/data/scene_datasets` folder.
 If you have already downloaded thes files for the habitat-api repo, you may simply symlink them using `ln -s $PATH_TO_SCENE_DATASETS habitat-challenge-data/data/scene_datasets` (if on OSX or Linux).

     **Objectnav**: Download the episodes dataset for Matterport3D ObjectNav from [link](https://dl.fbaipublicfiles.com/habitat/data/datasets/objectnav/m3d/v1/objectnav_mp3d_v1.zip) and place it in the folder `habitat-challenge/habitat-challenge-data/data/datasets/objectnav/mp3d`.
 If placed correctly, you should have the train and val splits at `habitat-challenge/habitat-challenge-data/data/datasets/objectnav/mp3d/v1/train/` and `habitat-challenge/habitat-challenge-data/data/datasets/objectnav/mp3d/v1/val/` respectively.
 Place Gibson scenes downloaded in step-4 of local-evaluation under the `habitat-challenge/habitat-challenge-data/data/scene_datasets` folder.
 If you have already downloaded thes files for the habitat-api repo, you may simply symlink them using `ln -s $PATH_TO_SCENE_DATASETS habitat-challenge-data/data/scene_datasets` (if on OSX or Linux).

-1. An example on how to train the DDPPO can be found in [habitat-api/habitat_baselines/rl/ddppo](https://github.com/facebookresearch/habitat-api/tree/master/habitat_baselines/rl/ddppo).
+1. An example on how to train with DD-PPO can be found in [habitat-api/habitat_baselines/rl/ddppo](https://github.com/facebookresearch/habitat-api/tree/master/habitat_baselines/rl/ddppo).
 See the corresponding README in habitat-api for how to adjust the various hyperparameters, save locations, visual encoders and other features.

-    1. To run on a single machine use the following script, where `$task={pointnav, objectnav}`:
+    1. To run on a single machine use the following script from `habitat-api/habitat_baselines`, where `$task={pointnav, objectnav}`:
         ```bash
         #/bin/bash